-- Being permitted to present only two years of audited financial statements and only two years of related Management's Discussion and Analysis of Financial Condition and Results of Operations in this prospectus. - Not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act of 2002, as amended (the Sarbanes-Oxley Act).

-- Reduced disclosure obligations regarding executive compensation in our periodic reports, proxy statements and registration statements. - Exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved.
+- Being permitted to present only two years of audited financial statements and only two years of related Management's Discussion and Analysis of Financial Condition and Results of Operations in this prospectus. - Not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act of 2002, as amended (the Sarbanes-Oxley Act). - Reduced disclosure obligations regarding executive compensation in our periodic reports, proxy statements and registration statements. - Exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved.

-We may take advantage of these provisions until December 31, 2028, which is the last day of our fiscal year following the fifth anniversary of the date of our initial public offering (IPO).
+We may take advantage of these provisions until the last day of our fiscal year following the fifth anniversary of the date of the first sale of our common equity securities pursuant to an effective registration statement under the Securities Act of 1933, as amended (the Securities Act).
 However, if certain events occur prior to the end of such five-year period, including if we become a "large accelerated filer," which occurs when the market value of our Series A common stock and Series B common stock that is held by non-affiliates exceeds \$700 million, our annual gross revenues exceed \$1.235 billion or we issue more than \$1.0 billion of non-convertible debt in any three-year period, we will cease to be an emerging growth company prior to the end of such five-year period.
 We have elected to take advantage of these reduced disclosure obligations in the registration statement of which this prospectus is a part and may elect to take advantage of other reduced reporting requirements in future filings.
 As a result of these elections, the information that we provide to our stockholders may be different than you might receive from other public reporting companies.